tyreepearson/field-workshops-terraform/docs/index.md

 - They are usually created in VCS repositories and then registered with organizations using the Terraform Cloud UI or API.
 - Additionally, **Parameters** can be added to policy sets allowing the secure introduction of credentials needed by API endpoints invoked with the Sentinel HTTP import.

+??? the different between a policy and a policy set. policy sets are groups of sentinel policies, you have the ability to group together a collection of sentinel policies and make a set that you apply to a workspace.
+Sets allow you to mix and match policies that may need to only effect particular workspaces or be widespread on the entire organsization.
+Also you can have parameters that change based on environment.
+Like how terraform can have variables based on dev, qa, prod. you similiarly have parameters that change based on the changes of your infrastructure.
+This HTTP import can validate this external data.

 ---
 name: chapter-summary
 # Chapter Summary